 Argininosuccinate Acidemia (ASA)

 To learn more about Argininosuccinic Aciduria visit Screening, Technology, and Research in Genetics (STAR-G): Argininosuccinic Acid Lyase Deficiency and Baby's First Test: Argininosuccinic Aciduria.
-Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
 A listing of contact information for Minnesota inborn errors of metabolism medical specialty providers/clinics serving children affected with or undergoing evaluation for conditions that can be detected through Minnesota Newborn Screening is available upon request.